Gunavel/my-food-street/README.md

 ## USP

-Users can place order from multiple restaurants in one go from their favorite food street!! 🤩
+Users can place order from multiple restaurants in one go at their favorite food street!! 🤩

 ## Features